briandowns/recipes/mead/mead_hint_of_orange.md

 ## Directions

 * Sterilize everything that will come in contact with the mead
-* Fill pot with ½ gallon of water
+* Fill pot with ½ gallon of water and honey
-Add honey
-Heat up SLOWLY to 140F for 20 minutes, stirring all the while In the small bowl, pour half a cup of room temperature water and add the yeast Use a teaspoon to GENTLY stir
+* Heat up **SLOWLY** to 140F for 20 minutes, stirring all the while
+* In the small bowl, pour half a cup of room temperature water and add the yeast
+* Use a teaspoon to **GENTLY** stir the water and yeast combination
-Let yeast and water sit for 15 minutes
+* Let yeast and water sit for 15 minutes
-Skim off any foam from the top of the pot
+* Skim off any foam from the top of the pot
-Let pot cool back down to room temperature
+* Let the pot cool to room temperature
-Using the funnel, pour the must into the carboy
+* Using the funnel, pour the must into the carboy
-Add 20 - 30 raisins
+* Add 20 - 30 raisins into the carboy
-* Add orange slices (⅛ slices)
+* Add orange slices (⅛ slices) into the carboy
 * Add more water until almost full
-Close carboy with solid rubber stopper
+* Close carboy with solid rubber stopper
-Shake gently for 10 minutes
+* Shake **GENTLY** for 10 minutes
-Add more water leaving room for later bubbling
+* Add more water leaving room for later bubbling
-Using the funnel, pitch the yeast
+* Using the funnel, pitch the yeast
-Close carboy with solid rubber stopper
+* Close carboy with solid rubber stopper
-Shake gently, even more gently than last time
+* Shake gently, even **MORE GENTLY** than last time
-Fill airlock halfway with water
+* Fill airlock halfway with water and the close carboy
-Close carboy with airlock
-Place in a cool dark place
+* Place in a cool dark place

-## In 30 days
+## In 30 days...

 * Siphen contents from one carboy to another (racking) only take the liquid
 * Leave the oranges, raisins, etc